Philipp3107/PLAT_GUI_ENTWURF/README.md

 This is a GUI Project for an Application which purpose is to analyze log files.
 This Application provides a simple and easy to understand User Interface to handle day to day tasks with LogFiles

-It also provides a generic algorithm which functionality is determined by a specified Config file
+It also provides a generic algorithm which functionality is determined by a specified Config file to change the algorithm for each team and usecase

 ## Future criterias